inversify/InversifyJS/wiki/activation_handler.md

 # Activation handler

 It is possible to add an activation handler for a type.
-The activation handler is invoked after a dependency has been resolved and before it is added to the cache (if singleton) and injected.
-This is useful to keep our dependencies agnostic of the implementation of crosscutting concerns like caching or logging.
+The activation handler is invoked after a dependency has been resolved and before it is added to a cache (if singleton or request singleton [see scope](https://github.com/inversify/InversifyJS/blob/master/wiki/scope.md)) and injected.
+The activation handler will not be invoked if type is resolved from a cache.
+The activation handler can be synchronous or asynchronous.

+Activation handlers are useful to keep our dependencies agnostic of the implementation of crosscutting concerns like caching or logging.

 The following example uses a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to intercept one of the methods (`use`) of a dependency (`Katana`).

 ```ts
 interface Katana {